Are you planning to visit Sayulita in Mexico?

 Hiking in Sayulita to Monkey Mountain

 Embraced by mountains, Sayulita offers breathtaking views of the beaches.
-One of the most popular hikes is Monkey Mountain and it takes about 3-4 hours.
-The morning is the time to start due to the heat, but sunset offers a fabulous experience.
+One of the most popular hikes is Monkey Mountain, which takes about 3-4 hours.
+Due to the heat, the morning is the time to start, but sunset offers a fabulous experience.

-The starting point should be on Calle Playa Patzcuaro, which is 4,5 km from the town.
-The hike is not difficult by itself.
+The starting point should be on Calle Playa Patzcuaro, 4,5 km from the town.
+The hike is not challenging by itself.

 Visit Islas Marietas (A Sayulita Hidden Gem)

-Marietas Islands National Park is located a short distance from Punta Mita at the north end of Bahia de Banderas.
+Marietas Islands National Park is located at the north end of Bahia de Banderas, a short distance from Punta Mita.

-Hidden Beach is located in the middle of one of the islands that make up the Marietas Islands.
+Hidden Beach is located in the middle of one of the Marietas Islands.
 This protected area is only reachable by boat tour.
-The entrance is not free, but snorkellers and scuba divers rather enjoy coming.
+The entrance is not free, but snorkelers and scuba divers enjoy it.

-You can reach Hidden Beach by speedboat from Puerta Vallarta where you will need to swim in against the currents through a sea cave.
+You can reach Hidden Beach by speedboat from Puerta Vallarta where you must swim in against the currents through a sea cave.

 Final thoughts about Sayulita